xudeng22/sc_sncn_ethercat_drive/examples/app_demo_master_ethercat_tuning/doc/index.rst

   - ``Lpu [number]``: set the maximum position limit.
   - ``Lpl [number]``: set the minimum position limit.
   - ``Lt [number]``: set the torque limit.
 The unit in in 1/1000 of rated torque.
 This command stops the motorcontrol.
   - ``Lv [number]``: set the velocity limit.
-Used in velocity control and in cascaded and non linear position control modes.
+Used in velocity control and in cascaded and limited-torque position control modes.
   - ``[number]``: just entering a number will switch to torque control mode and set a target torque.

 Some of the command descriptions are also printed is the app.